-- Login to flespi panel — you can use any of your social media accounts or create a dedicated account.
+- Login to the flespi panel using any of your social media accounts or an email.

-- Click Channels -> New channel to create a connection from WiaTag device to flespi (channels are operated by Gateway module).
+- Navigate to Telematics hub -> Channels and click on the "+" sign to create a connection from the WiaTag device to flespi.
 Give it a name and select WiaTag protocol from the drop-down list.

 into WiaTag app -> Settings -> Server

-- Then on WiaTag main screen click the plus sign (“+”) and select Send position
+- Then on the WiaTag main screen click the “+” sign and tap Send position:

-- Click Devices -> "+" button to create a flespi device that will aggregate all messages from the smartphone (devices and streams are operated by Registry module).
-Give it a name, specify the ident value (you can find it in WiaTag settings -> Unit properties -> Unique ID), and select a device type from the drop-down list
+- Click Telematics hub -> Devices -> "+" button to create a flespi device that will aggregate all messages from the smartphone into a dedicated buffer.
+Give it a name, specify the ident value (you can find it in WiaTag settings -> Unit properties -> Unique ID), and select a device type from the drop-down list:

 - give it a name

-- specify the protocol to transfer data into the business application — in our case it’s Wialon IPS
+- specify the protocol to transfer data into the business application — in our case it’s HTTP

 - Similarly, let’s set up another stream to GPS Trace: